mbojan/netseg/README.md

 #> [1] 16.58071
 ```

-tells us that within-gender ties are 16.580705 times more likely than
+tells us that same-gender tie odds are 16.580705 times greater than tie
+odds between genders.

-between-gender ties.
-Coleman’s index (Coleman 1958) assesses the
+Coleman’s index (Coleman 1958) assesses the segregation on the group
-segregation on the group level:
+level:

 ``` r
 coleman(Classroom, "gender")